CristianRicharte6/Catalan-Tourist-Board/README.md

 ## Motivation

 The `ACT Coin` was created to revolutionize the tourism industry by providing a seamless and efficient way to incentivize and reward participants.
-Through the use of blockchain technology, the `Catalan agency board` aims to enhance the overall experience and engagement of its users by offering innovative financial incentives.
+Through the use of blockchain technology, the [Catalan Tourist Board](https://act.gencat.cat/?lang=en) aims to enhance the overall experience and engagement of its users by offering innovative financial incentives.

 ---